 We are an all volunteer and determined board.
 Join us!

-The Bluenose Gopher Brewery Board of Directors is made up of seven patron members that are appointed or elected by the cooperative's member-owners.
-The brewery is a cooperative.
+The Bluenose Gopher Public House Board of Directors is made up of seven patron members that are appointed or elected by the cooperative's member-owners.
+The public house is a cooperative.
 As such, there is no owner.
 We are run by a Board that is made up entirely of volunteers who take no pay for acting in a board capacity.
-NOTE: we have one open seats available on the Board.
-Please contact us at email@example.com if you are interested in serving as a board member.
+NOTE: the next opportunity to join the Board of Directors will be our 2019 Annual Meeting this spring/early summer.
+Look out for an announcement and board applications soon!

 Sarina Otaibi, Chair